ravachol/kew/README.md

 * pkg-config
 * glib2.0

-Install these dependencies using your distro's package manager.
+Install these dependencies using your distro's package manager and then install kew.
 Below are some examples.

 #### For Debian/Ubuntu: